GBrachetta/Musical-Dice/README.md

 1. In GitHub, navigated to my repository.
 2. Under my repository, clicked "Settings".
-3. Under the "GitHub Pages" section, used the Source drop-down menu and selected a publishing source, in this case Master Branch .
+3. Under the "GitHub Pages" section, used the Source drop-down menu and selected a publishing source, in this case the Master Branch .
 4. The website was immediately published and a green tab appeared with a link to the live website.
 5. The link obtained is the one displaying at the top of this document.